r4stin/r4stin.github.io/content/authors/admin/_index.md

 #email: ""
 ---

 AI Researcher & Engineer with an M.Sc. in Computer Engineering from the University of Padova, specializing in machine learning and deep learning across diverse domains.
-My experience spans computer vision, recommendation systems, and real-time AI applications, with growing expertise in large language models (LLMs), multimodal and graph-based learning.
+My experience spans computer vision, recommendation systems, real-time AI applications, and emerging agentic systems, with growing expertise in large language models (LLMs), multimodal and graph-based learning.

-Proficient in Python, C++, PyTorch, TensorFlow, and OpenCV, I combine strong software engineering practices, including DevOps/MLOps and scalable system design, with a passion for building robust AI systems that push the boundaries of efficiency and precision.
-My interests lie at the intersection of applied research and practical deployment of intelligent technologies.
+Proficient in Python, C++, PyTorch, TensorFlow, and OpenCV, I combine strong software engineering practices — including DevOps/MLOps and scalable system design — with a passion for building robust AI systems that push the boundaries of efficiency and precision.
+My interests lie at the intersection of applied research and practical deployment of intelligent, agent-driven technologies.

 {{< icon name="download" pack="fas" >}} {{< staticref "uploads/resume.pdf" "newtab" >}}Download{{< /staticref >}} my resumé as a PDF.